Southeast Zone

 - May 1 – Sept.
 30: Open to public use daily.

 - Oct.
 1 – Apr.
 30: Open to public use on designated hunt days during authorized hunting seasons.
-All other days are closed to all entry, except public rds., parking areas, the boat ramp, the designated birding trail and designated dog training area to minimize disturbance to migrating waterfowl.
+All other days are closed to all entry, except public roads, parking areas, the boat ramp, the designated birding trail and designated dog training area to minimize disturbance to migrating waterfowl.

 - Overnight camping is not allowed in the Miller Island Unit